leoc39129/fantasy_football_analytics/readme.md

 I'm not sure how this will take shape, but it's a lot more complicated than feeding a bunch of data into a RandomForest

+Also, the way we create player_team objects is incorrect at the moment.
+We're going to have to go through all of each player's PlayerGames to see if they change teams, and create a new player_team object when that happens.
+For now, let's get all the player performances and we can write a script to make that fix afterwards.
+After that, we can import new games that we don't have, import player performances, and continue on with prediction.

+For now, let's keep it simple.
+Predict a player's performance by...
+1) Looking at their past performances
+2) Looking at how other players have performed against the current player's opponent

+What's the best way to do all of this?

+So I think we found a good way to do it.

+Basically the issue right now is that our initial vision doesn't match up with how the models are being trained.
+Right now, models are being trained on isolated positional performances -- i.e. the RB1 performances for all the games in the database are being fed into the model for training and testing.
+However, what we should be looking to do is train the models on three "tuples"
+1. The RB1's performance that game (what we have now)
+2. What's in the first "tuple" of the combined features df right now -- the player's averages from the past 8 games
+3. What's in the second "tuple" of the combined features df right now -- the averages from the 8 past games against the same position

+THAT will make for a banging prediction model.
+Input is #2, #3, output is #1.
+Train it, test it, then we can SAVE that model.
+There will be a RB model, trained on ALL of the data in the database, and all you need to do to predict a player's performance is...

+1. Get the player's past 8 games of performance
+2. Get the opponent's past 8 games performance against that same position
+3. Feed them to the model and you get predictions for ALL the relevant stats, and they should be damn good

+We need alignment between what the model is trained on and what the model is given for predictions.
+I really like the idea of feeding a model a chosen player's past 8 game averages and that player's opponent's average last 8 performances against the chosen player's position, so the prediction would be the player's performance for that game, for every relevant statistic.
+The only way I see that working with the current code we have is to modify the load_historical_data function so that we get those three bundles of data, train the models on that data, so that predictions are as easy as feeding the model the two 8 game averages specified.

+Keep load_historical_data as is, but then create two new dataframes with the result of that function.
+After we do that, we have to line those three dataframes up correctly, which I think will be the toughest task.

 ##############################################################################